Danish nod gives Nord Stream 2 gas pipeline fresh traction | DW | 08.07.2020

 "The question is if it is worth creating another spat between the EU and the US — especially given that both have not seen eye to eye in recent years.
 The differences between allies can be definitely exploited not only by Russia but also by China to the detriment of both the US and the EU," she said, adding there were other ways the US could make it more difficult for Russian gas to gain ground in Europe, such as helping countries in the EU to diversify their natural gas infrastructure, including higher LNG capacity and interconnections.

-Gazprom also still needs to finish some additional works such as rock placement, Kubiak said, which may take at least 3-4 months.
-The Russian ship can reportedly lay pipes on the seabed at about 5 kilometers per day.
-So, weather conditions permitting, construction of the gas pipeline could take a further 4-5 months.
+Gazprom also still needs to finish some additional works such as rock placement and perform commissioning, Kubiak said, which, together with pipe-laying, may take at least 3-4 months, as Cherskiy and Fortuna cannot work at such speed as Allseas vessels.